Functional renormalization group for classical liquids without recourse to hard-core reference systems: A study of three-dimensional Lennard-Jones liquids: Conclusion

 \section{Conclusion}

 In this paper, we presented a method for analyzing three-dimensional liquids using the functional renormalization group without relying on prior knowledge of a hard-core reference system.
-As a concrete demonstration, we calculated thermodynamic quantities and the pair distribution function of the Lennard-Jones liquid near its critical point.
-We found that our method preserves thermodynamic consistency much more effectively than the integral equation methods and tends to reproduce molecular dynamics results with higher accuracy.
-Furthermore, near the critical point obtained from molecular dynamics and related studies, the pressure derived from functional renormalization group exhibited softening, successfully capturing the presence of both the critical point and the first-order phase transition.
+As a concrete demonstration, we calculated thermodynamic quantities and the pair distribution function of the Lennard-Jones liquid.
+We found that our method preserves thermodynamic consistency (TC) much more effectively than integral equation methods that are not based on TC, such as the hypernetted-chain, Percus-Yevick, and Kovalenko-Hirata closures, and exhibits accuracy comparable to that of the modified Benedict-Webb-Rubin equation, the Span-Wagner-type Helmholtz-energy equation of state, and the Rogers-Young closure, which ensures TC.
+We also performed calculations below the critical temperature.
+We found that, in the spinodal region, the bulk compressibility approaches zero and the FRG calculation breaks down.

 In this study, we focused on the analysis near the critical point and did not perform calculations in the higher-density regime closer to realistic conditions.
 As discussed above, we expect that such calculations will become feasible in the future by modifying the choice of interaction evolution.
 Once a method applicable over a broader density range is established, we aim to extend our approach to realistic solvent systems such as water, with the prospect of contributing to practical chemical calculations.